Global Security Challenge: Past competitions' winners and finalists

 GSC finalists and winners from the last three annual competitions have subsequently raised over $117 million in new venture funding and grants.
-The top-selected startups also have secured large contracts with government clients, such as the US Department of Energy, the US Navy and the US Department of Defense, and with industry behemoths, such as Siemens and Bayer AG from Germany.
+The top-selected startups have also secured large contracts with government clients, such as the US Department of Energy, the US Navy and the US Department of Defense, as well as with industry behemoths, such as Siemens and Bayer AG from Germany.
 One regional finalist in 2007, TenCube, recently got acquired by McAfee and the cyber 2009 winner Ksplice was acquired in July 2011 by Oracle.